Don’t be a stranger in your own land. The Philippines has so much to offer to travelers!

 Spend around: P1,000 to P1,200 for a two-night stay

 Luxurious accommodations are great, but if you're a cowboy, you might want to stay in hostels and guesthouses.
 These places are geared towards backpackers and budget travelers, and are nice venues to socialize, trade tips and make memories.
 If you're adventuring most of the day and just using your accommodations for sleep, then you can use the money saved for other activities.
 Fancy lodgings in Boracay, Cebu, and El Nido can go for tens of thousands of pesos a night, but because these are top tourist destinations, you're sure to find some highly rated yet affordable hostels as well.

 Pro-tip: Visit TripAdvisor or backpacker forums!
 They have all the inside information on hostels and group homes, not just in the Philippines, but also anywhere in the world.

-Befriending locals can uplift your traveling experience wherever you decide to travel in the Philippines.
+Befriending locals can uplift your traveling experience.
 Aside from lowering your trip costs, they provide unique, insider access to holes-in-the-wall and off-the-beaten paths.
 Locals can guide you to the less touristy and therefore less expensive parts of the town for accommodation.
 They can also recommend cheaper ways of getting around.
 Plus, they know the best restaurants and dining experiences to try.
 You can also gain a lifelong friend.

 When the opportunity strikes, get out there and embark on a new adventure.
-That said, it is important to remain prepared and protected for all possible situations as you discover new places.
-Give yourself and your family some peace of mind while you are away with FWD’s Accident Bundle – offering the best of both worlds with lifetime protection and worthy investment that helps you fuel your dreams and chase adventure.
+That said, it is important to protect your physical and financial wellbeing, so prepare for possible situations as you discover new places.
+Give yourself and your family some peace of mind while you are away with FWD Life Insurance’s 3-in-1 Protection, which provides life coverage (KanLive), critical illness protection (KanMend) and accidental death coverage (KanGuard).
+Available on FWD’s online shop.